OpenLogos/OpenLogos/README.md

 ### 2. Use a precompiled VirtualBox machine

 VirtualBox is a Sun (now Oracle) product that lets you host virtual machines on the computer of your choice.
-I'm currently setting up an Ubuntu 10.10 install on my Windows 7 machine, for instance - but there is a completed VirtualBox installation already available here.
+I'm currently setting up an Ubuntu 10.10 install on my Windows 7 machine, for instance - but there is a completed VirtualBox installation already available [here](http://vikitraduko.saluton.dk/openlogos/).
 Check the README there for instructions on how to use it.

 ### 3. Use the precompiled Windows version

 Norman Reid has contributed a version of OpenLogos compiled with MinGW under Windows.
-Download it from DFKI.
-Norman's source changes and Eclipse project are available in the Windows source version.
+Download it from DFKI - Norman's source changes and Eclipse project are available in the [Windows source version](http://logos-os.dfki.de/release/OpenLogos_Windows_SRC.zip).
 Some of those changes have been rolled into the main source tree; eventually, a standard build with the MinGW toolchain will be part of the standard offering here at SourceForge, but ... not yet.

 ## Modifying OpenLogos